martintrojer/martintrojer.github.com/content/post/2012-07-11-n-queens-with-corelogic-take-2.md

 As you can see, with looping we are generating drastically less associations for core.logic to consider, that's good for performance.

 Now it's ~70x faster than the original solution in the previous post.
-For a 8-queens run, this is ~50x slower than the hand-rolled functional backtracking solution in <a href="http://martinsprogrammingblog.blogspot.co.uk/2012/03/enumerate-n-queens-solutions.html">the very first posting</a>.
+For a 8-queens run, this is ~50x slower than the hand-rolled functional backtracking solution in [the very first posting]({{< ref "2012-03-25-enumerate-n-queens-solutions.md" >}}).
 That's still pretty good for a generic prolog machinery with all the extra expression power that it packs.

 Next part in this series will use cKanren functionality that is being worked on at the moment in core.logic.
 That might be even faster!